Quincy-Fer/Nike-Website--Tailwind/README.md

 This Website was made following a tutorial by JavaScript Mastery to familiarize myself with tailwind css styling.

 **Tech Stack**
-Vite: Build-tool
+- Build-tool: Vite
-Framework: React.js
+- Framework: React.js
-Styling: Tailwindccs
+- Styling: Tailwindccs

 **Getting Started**